zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - Who can send:
-    - Vendor account
+    - Vendor account for VID-scoped `crlSignerCertificate`
       - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
-    - `vid` field in the `CRLSignerCertificate` (for vendor-scoped PAAs and PAIs) must be equal to the Vendor account's VID
+      - `vid` field in the `CRLSignerCertificate` must be equal to the Vendor account's VID
+    - Vendor Admin account for non-VID scoped `crlSignerCertificate`
+      - `vid` field must be absent in `CRLSignerCertificate`
 - Validation of parameters:
     - See [Validation](#validation-logic) section for details.
 - Parameters: